First baby of 2019 in Killeen area born at Darnall

 FORT HOOD — One Killeen couple had more than just the new year to celebrate Tuesday, as the first reported baby to be born in the Killeen area in 2019 made his way in to the world at 6:09 a.m. at Carl R. Darnall Army Medical Center.

-The two had quite the support system on hand, as relatives from San Antonio, and as far away as Tucson, Ariz. and Denver, Colo. filled the room, ready to love on Rowen.
+The two had quite the support system on hand, as relatives from San Antonio, and as far away as Tucson, Arizona, and Denver, Colorado, filled the room, ready to love on Rowen.

 “We have a very close family,” mom Anysia said.
 “They wouldn’t have missed this.”